top of page

 Introduction

-Finance, the science of managing money and investments, is integral to economic growth and stability.
-It enables individuals, businesses, and governments to allocate resources efficiently, invest in productive ventures, and manage risks.
-Financial markets, in turn, are the mechanisms through which capital is raised, traded, and distributed.
-These markets facilitate the flow of funds from savers to borrowers, promote economic efficiency, and contribute to the overall wealth of societies.
+Finance is the science of money and investing and is essential for economic growth and stability.
+It allows individuals, businesses and governments to allocate resources, invest in productive activities and manage risk.
+Financial markets are the mechanisms through which capital is raised, traded and distributed.
+These markets facilitate the flow of funds from savers to borrowers, promote economic efficiency and contribute to societal wealth.

-Over the past few decades, financial markets have become more complex, interconnected, and globalized, driven by technological innovations, regulatory changes, and shifts in investor behavior.
-The importance of well-functioning financial markets has been underscored by numerous crises, including the Global Financial Crisis (GFC) of 2007–2008, which revealed significant vulnerabilities within financial systems worldwide.
-In the aftermath of these crises, financial markets have undergone significant reforms aimed at improving transparency, stability, and investor confidence.
+Over the past few decades financial markets have become more complex, interconnected and globalised driven by technological innovation, regulatory change and changes in investor behaviour.
+The importance of well functioning financial markets has been highlighted by numerous crises including the Global Financial Crisis (GFC) of 2007-2008 which revealed significant vulnerabilities in financial systems worldwide.
+In the aftermath of these crises financial markets have undergone significant reforms to improve transparency, stability and investor confidence.

-This paper aims to provide a comprehensive overview of finance and financial markets, examining their roles in the global economy, the theoretical underpinnings of financial market behavior, and the trends shaping their future.
-The paper will also explore the challenges facing financial markets today and offer recommendations for policy makers, investors, and financial institutions to foster more resilient and inclusive financial systems.
+This paper will provide an overview of finance and financial markets, looking at their role in the global economy, the theory behind financial market behaviour and the trends shaping their future.
+The paper will also look at the challenges facing financial markets today and offer recommendations for policymakers, investors and financial institutions to build more resilient and inclusive financial systems.

 Literature Review